Three Examples of Steroids and Their Biological Significance

 Testosterone is a steroid hormone primarily produced in the testes in males and, to a lesser extent, in the ovaries and adrenal glands in females.
 It belongs to the androgen class of hormones and is responsible for the development of male reproductive tissues, secondary sexual characteristics, and muscle mass.

 During fetal development, testosterone drives the differentiation of male genitalia and the emergence of male traits.
 In adulthood, it maintains libido, bone density, and red blood cell production.
-Consider this: testosterone levels peak during adolescence and early adulthood, gradually declining with age.
+Testosterone levels peak during adolescence and early adulthood, gradually declining with age.
 This decline has been linked to conditions such as osteoporosis and reduced muscle strength in older men.

 The steroid structure of testosterone allows it to easily pass through cell membranes and bind to androgen receptors, triggering changes in gene expression.
-Synthetic derivatives of testosterone, such as nandrolone and methandrostenolone, are used medically to treat hormone deficiencies and, controversially, in sports to enhance performance.
-Still, misuse of these compounds can lead to severe side effects, including liver damage, cardiovascular issues, and hormonal imbalances Most people skip this — try not to.
-But it adds up..
+But synthetic derivatives of testosterone, such as nandrolone and methandrostenolone, are used medically to treat hormone deficiencies and, controversially, in sports to enhance performance.
+Even so, misuse of these compounds can lead to severe side effects, including liver damage, cardiovascular issues, and hormonal imbalances Most people skip this — try not to.
+Nothing fancy..

 In females, testosterone contributes to ovarian function and libido, though in much smaller quantities.
 Its role in both genders highlights the versatility of steroid hormones in regulating reproductive and metabolic processes.